phluentmed/event-scheduler/README.md

 - [Contact](#contact)

 ### Overview
-Phluent's always on the Event scheduler is a modified version of the native python [library](https://docs.python.org/3/library/sched.html).
+Phluent's always on the Event scheduler is a modified version of the native python [library's scheduler](https://docs.python.org/3/library/sched.html).
 The modification is for the event scheduler to always be running even with no actions.
 This makes it handy for not always spinning up a new EventScheduler every time the queue is empty.

 [EventScheduler GitHub](https://github.com/phluentmed/EventScheduler)